M4nw3l/pythonista-jscore-runtime/README.md

 context = runtime.context()
 ```

 Although a `wasm_context` may execute JavaScript and vice versa, `wasm_runtime` and `wasm_context` are designed to integrate Python with WebAssembly as a first class runtime, without need for any JavaScript by default, to load and call WebAssembly modules from Python.
+A `wasm_context` therefore focuses on loading `wasm_module` instances.

 WebAssembly modules can be loaded from files or as raw bytes with the `wasm_module` class and `wasm_context.load_module` function.